Lumavate-Team/documentation/WIDGETS.rst

 Widgets can consist of one or more pages that perform a specific function.
 There are times when a widget will require another :ref:`tool<tools>` to provide any solid functionality, but they should always strive to be self-contained, stand-alone applications.

+Widgets are the backbone of an :ref:`experience<experiences>` providing :ref:`studio <studio>` users with a customizable UI that performs a specific function.
 An experience cannot be created without the presence of at least one widget.
-Widgets are the backbone of an :ref:`experience<experiences>` allowing the user to create customizable experiences with specific functionality.

 Widgets should be used when the application:
  * Requires server-side hosted code
- * Implements multilabel pages
+ * Implements multiple pages
  * Contains a stand-alone function with accompanying UI

  .. note::
     Widgets can function as shells for microservices or component-sets providing a convenient place for the studio user to customize the UI.
-These widgets can then be used to create basic web or data display pages.
+These widgets can then be used to create basic web pages or data displays.

 .. _Accepted File Types W: